elerac/polanalyser/README.md

 #  [ 0.
 0. -1.
 0.]]
 ```

 We can measure the unknown Mueller matrix by changing the polarization state of both the light and the detector (a.k.a. ellipsometry).
-The following figure shows a schematic diagram to measure the unknown Mueller matrix $\mathbf{M}$
+The following figure shows a schematic diagram to measure the unknown Mueller matrix $`\mathbf{M}`$

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="documents/mueller_setup_dark.png">